MTech-EE-2021-24/Sem3_CS773_Comp_Arch_Perf_Sec/README.md

    This will install the `valgrind` tool to the default path of `/usr/local/bin/valgrind`.
 If you wish to install it else where then run `./configure --prefix=/where/you/want/it/installed`.

+   On the server, Valgrind tool is installed in the directory: `/home/kalind/cs773-project-downloads/valgrind-install`.
+This path is added to the environment variables in `.bashrc` file.

 5. Now generate the BBV output file for a pair of SAT solver and benchmark instance.
 For example, run the command as shown below:

    ```sh